markus-senger/robot-gripper-simulation/README.md

 For integrating the Firestore database in Flutter, Firebase provides a suitable SDK, while for integration in Unity for Windows, the "Google.Cloud.Firestore" NuGet package was manually installed.

 Please note that due to data transmission via a Google database, minor delays may occur.
-This app has been developed to showcase the capabilities of Firebase; however, it is worth noting that Firebase may be less suitable for real-time transmission in an industrial environment.
+This app has been developed to showcase the capabilities of Firebase.
+However, it is worth noting that Firebase may be less suitable for real-time transmission in an industrial environment.

 https://github.com/markus-senger/robot-gripper-simulation/assets/77236323/6b8d62bd-24af-4c3f-bf1d-a257c69c6ea6